 While passengers who have already boarded the aircraft may volunteer to give up their seat, the airline may not choose an already-seated passenger for denied boarding, unless it is for safety reasons.
 As noted above, this prohibition does not impact the airline's authority to refuse transport to a passenger based on the refusal to transport rule in its tariff.

-Large carriers must provide the passenger with a confirmed reservation on the next available flight they operate or that is operated by another carrier with which they have a commercial agreement.
+Large airlines must book the passenger on the next available flight that is operated by them, or an airline with which they have a commercial agreement.
 The new flight:

-- may take any reasonable route out of the same airport to the passenger’s destination; and
+- must take any reasonable route out of the same airport to the passenger’s destination indicated on their original ticket; and

-- must depart within nine hours of the departure time on the passenger's original ticket.
+- must depart within nine hours of the departure time indicated on the passenger's original ticket.

 Refund of additional services

-In addition to refunding passengers for re-booking them into a lower class of service, an airline must refund them for added services they purchased if:
+In addition to providing a refund for re-booking passengers into a lower class of service, an airline must provide a refund for added services purchased if:

-- they do not receive those services on the alternate flight; or
+- those services were not received on the alternate flight; or

-- they pay for those services a second time.
+- those services were paid for a second time.

-For example, if the passenger prepaid for a meal and a meal was not available on the alternate flight, or the passenger had to buy the meal again, the airline is obligated to refund the cost of that prepaid meal.
+For example, if a prepaid meal was purchased and a meal was not available on the alternate flight, or the meal was paid for again, the airline is obligated to refund the cost of that prepaid meal.

-If the alternate travel arrangements an airline offers do not meet the passenger’s needs, and the passenger is no longer at the point of origin on their itinerary, the airline must refund the ticket and provide the passenger with a confirmed reservation back to the point of origin on the ticket.
+If an airline (large or small) offers alternate travel arrangements but these do not meet the passenger’s needs, and the passenger is no longer at the point of origin on their itinerary, the airline must refund the ticket and provide the passenger, free of charge, with a confirmed reservation back to the point of origin on the ticket.

-In any other case when the alternate travel arrangements offered do not meet the passenger's travel needs, the passenger is entitled to a refund of the unused portion of the ticket.
+In any other case, when the alternate travel arrangements offered do not meet the passenger's travel needs, the operating airline must refund the unused portion of the ticket.

 Form of refund

-Refunds must be made to the person who purchased the ticket, in the same form of payment in which the ticket or additional service was purchased.
+Airlines must make refunds to the person who purchased the ticket, in the same form of payment in which the ticket or additional service was purchased.